fabiankaraben/esdocu-com/content/dart/tutoriales-y-codelabs/codelabs/async-await.md

 - Knowledge of [basic Dart syntax ↗](https://dart.dev/language).
 - Some experience writing asynchronous code in another language.

-This codelab covers the following material:
+Este codelab cubre el siguiente material:

 - How and when to use the `async` and `await` keywords.
 - How using `async` and `await` affects execution order.